watson-developer-cloud/node-sdk/README.md

 discovery.setServiceUrl('<new url>');
 ```

-## Callbacks vs Promises
+## Promises

 All SDK methods are asynchronous, as they are making network requests to Watson services.
-To handle receiving the data from these requests, the SDK offers support for both Promises and Callback functions.
-Note that support for Callbacks is being deprecated and will be removed in a future major release.
-Using Promises is recommended.
+To handle receiving the data from these requests, the SDK offers support with Promises.
 ```js
 const DiscoveryV1 = require('ibm-watson/discovery/v1');